Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Limit alcohol.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 - Manage your medical conditions.
-Eat a variety of healthy foods and stay active.
-This can help control high blood pressure, diabetes, or obesity.
+Eat a variety of healthy foods and stay physically active.
+Take your medicines as directed.
+They can help control conditions that may cause ED.

-- Reduce stress.
+- Manage stress.
 Learn ways to relax, such as deep breathing, meditation, and listening to music.

 - You have chest pain, dizziness, or nausea after you take ED medicines or during or after sex.